samfcmc/product-technical-tests/web-app/Readme.md

 npm test
 ```

-The following libraries were used to be able to do tests:
+The following libraries were used:

 - [Jest](https://jestjs.io/): The test runner

 - [React testing library](https://testing-library.com/docs/react-testing-library/intro/): Allows to render components in tests

-- [Babel-jest](https://www.npmjs.com/package/babel-jest): Allows to compile Javascript test files using babel.
+- [Babel-jest](https://www.npmjs.com/package/babel-jest): Allows to transpile Javascript test files using babel.
 This is needed to be able to handle JSX syntax, such as React components

 - jest-environment-jsdom: Tests run in a `node` environment.
-However, when doing tests on the frontend, we need the `window` and the `document` object, so the components can be rendered somewhere.
+However, when doing tests on the frontend, we need the `window` and the `document` objects, so the components can be rendered somewhere.
 This package provides an environment that have such features, so the components can be rendered and it is possible to do assertions on the result

 - [@testing-library/js-dom](https://www.npmjs.com/package/@testing-library/jest-dom): Provides a set of custom matchers that allow to do assertions about the DOM (for instance, if an element is visible)